terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_install.html.markdown

 In order to complete the steps described in this guide, please be aware:

-* CSE 4.2 is supported from VCD v10.4.2 or above, as specified in the [Product Interoperability Matrix][product_matrix].
+* CSE 4.2 is supported from Vcloud v10.4.2 or above, as specified in the [Product Interoperability Matrix][product_matrix].
-  Please check that the target VCD appliance matches the criteria.
+  Please check that the target Vcloud appliance matches the criteria.
 * Terraform provider needs to be v3.12.0 or above.
 * Both CSE Server and the Bootstrap clusters require outbound Internet connectivity.
-* CSE 4.2 makes use of [ALB](/providers/vmware/vcd/latest/docs/guides/nsxt_alb) capabilities.
+* CSE 4.2 makes use of [ALB](/providers/vmware/vcloud/latest/docs/guides/nsxt_alb) capabilities.

 ## Installation process

--> To install CSE 4.2, this guide will make use of the example Terraform configuration located [here](https://github.com/vmware/terraform-provider-vcd/tree/main/examples/container-service-extension/v4.2/install).
+-> To install CSE 4.2, this guide will make use of the example Terraform configuration located [here](https://github.com/vmware/terraform-provider-vcloud/tree/main/examples/container-service-extension/v4.2/install).
 You can check it, customise it to your needs and apply.
 However, reading this guide first is recommended to understand what it does and how to use it.

 The installation process is split in two independent steps that must be run one after the other: